AdelMej/holbertonschool-printf/README.md

    Implement a function that accepts the format specifier data and variadic arguments, processes them, and returns a dynamically allocated formatted string.

 2. **Register the handler in the factory**
-   Add an entry in the specifier-to-handler mapping (in `get_print_function`) linking your new specifier character to your handler function.
+   Add an entry in the specifier-to-handler mapping (in `get_handler_function`) linking your new specifier character to your handler function.

 3. **Update parsing logic (if necessary)**
    If your specifier requires additional metadata (flags, width, precision), update the format specifier parsing to capture this.